Wasted Penguinz: 2011-13: Moving to Toff Music

 In 2011, they were booked for three major Dutch festivals in the summer: Intents Festival in Oisterwijk, Defqon.1 Festival in Biddinghuizen and Q-Base.
 The summer saw many new releases from the duo, all of which were released on Scantraxx.

-In May 2012, the duo left Scantraxx as stated by "Wasted Penguinz" on Facebook.
+The following year, they told DJ Mag that their bookings doubled, and they had seized upon the momentum of having new tracks and collaborations to play in their sets.
+However, during the 2012 festival season, the duo also announced their departure from record label Scantraxx via their Facebook page.